 This post contains affiliate links, purchasing through them help support this blog.

 Who doesn’t love to contour?
 To be honest I was intimated when contouring first came out.
+How to contour was a question I found myself asking.
 After about a year of contouring and playing with different methods I have finally found a perfect way to contour that works best for me.
 Hubby doesn’t like a lot of makeup and likes the ‘au natural’ look, so after many trials and errors I have mastered a natural look by enhancing my features but without overdoing it- something that can easily be done when contouring.

 I already have foundation and concealer under my eyes, my eye makeup and eyebrows are already done as well.
 I always do my eyes first, that way if I have any eyeshadow that falls on my face it’s an easy clean up and I don’t have to worry about fixing my foundation.